jake-knerr/js-style-guide/README.md

 }
 ```

-#### If it is unclear what module first references an annotation, then add the annotation to a prominent top-level file in your project.

-The root file of the project is a good option.

 #### Creating files that contain only JSDoc annotations and no source code is discouraged.
 Instead, put JSDoc annotations in files with source code.

-The only exception is for global types that must be placed in files without source code, imports, or exports.
+The exception is for global types that must be placed in files without source code, imports, or exports.

 > Why?
 Files with JSDoc and no source code are unnecessary and confusing unless one is creating global types.